RamyaLab/pluralistic-alignment/README.md

 💠 <span style="color:lightblue; font-weight:bold;">Diverse Preference Alignment</span>: PAL can handle diverse human preferences rather than assuming a single, universal preference, addressing the variability in individual values.

-💠 <span style="color:lightblue; font-weight:bold;">Higher Performance with Fewer Parameters</span>: e.g. For a T2T task, PAL is 1.7% more accurate for seen users and 36% more accurate for unseen users, with 20× fewer parameters.
+💠 <span style="color:lightblue; font-weight:bold;">Accuracy-Compute Optimality</span>: e.g. For a T2T task, PAL is 1.7% more accurate for seen users and 36% more accurate for unseen users, with 20× fewer parameters.

 💠  <span style="color:lightblue; font-weight:bold;">Modular Design</span>: PAL's architecture is modular, allowing it to leverage shared common preferences while adapting to specific individual preferences.